friends at basketball game

 Withdrawal Illustration

 Plus, nicotine’s effects on your body (faster heart rate, higher blood pressure) actually increase stress in your body.
+Learn more about how tobacco affects mental wellbeing here.

 The tobacco industry has used this false claim to target people experiencing trauma, discrimination, or challenges to their well-being, encouraging them to use nicotine as a form of stress relief.
 Understanding this cycle can help you break free from it and explore healthier, more sustainable ways to manage stress.
 Read more about managing stress on our Mental Health page.